 No Congress meet this week, but cries for Priyanka to take over get louder

-New Delhi, July 17: A meet of the Congress Working Committee is unlikely this week, but the cries to make Priyanka Gandhi, the party chief have grown louder.
+New Delhi, July 17: A meet of the Congress Working Committee is unlikely to occur this week, but the cries to make Priyanka Gandhi, the party chief have grown louder.

 It has been over 50 days since Rahul Gandhi resigned as the president of the Congress, but the party is yet to come to any consensus on who should replace him.